Editor’s note: This article is subject to change based on Centers for Disease Control and Prevention (CDC) recommendations.

-As of July 2021, research showed that protection against the virus can last for more than six months for fully vaccinated individuals after completion of the initial series.
-However, additional research has shown that an additional dose of the COVID-19 vaccine can improve a person’s response to their initial vaccine series.
+Research has shown that protection against the virus from the COVID-19 vaccines can wane and may not be as effective against COVID-19 variants.
+However, additional research has shown that more doses of the COVID-19 vaccine can improve a person’s response to their initial vaccine series.

-For this reason, the Centers for Disease Control and Prevention (CDC) recently recommended third doses of a COVID-19 vaccine for certain at-risk groups.
+For this reason, the Centers for Disease Control and Prevention (CDC) recently recommended more doses of COVID-19 vaccines for groups.

 These recommendations include:

 - People 12 and older can receive a booster dose of the COVID-19 vaccine.